Jamyang Rinchen Gyaltsen: Yuan-Sakya rule unchallenged

 The crushing of the rebellion in 1290 meant that the system of Yuan overlordship assisted by Sakya was secured for the next four decades.
 Nevertheless, the position of the Sharpa family was probably weakened by the downfall and execution of their powerful ally Sangge in 1291.
 The elder Sharpa brother Yeshe Rinchen resigned as Dishi in the same year, dying three years later.
 After the death of Kublai Khan in 1294 the dpon-chen Aglen suggested that a scion of the old Khön family should be allowed to rule Sakya instead of Jamyang Rinchen Gyaltsen.
 This would be Zangpo Pal, a nephew of Phagpa, who presently stayed in South China.
 As a matter of fact the new great khan Temür acknowledged Zangpo Pal as the right heir and let him return to Sakya in 1298.
 Jamyang Rinchen Gyaltsen nominally handed over the abbot-ship, but continued to direct Sakya affairs from the official abbot's palace Zhitog.
-It was only in 1303 that he was summoned to Beijing by the great khan.
+It was only in 1303 that he was summoned to Beijing by the Great Khan.
 Being a loyal and experienced man, he was ordered to take up the position of Dishi after the death of the former title-holder.
-Arriving to the imperial court he was officially installed on 23 February 1304.
+Arriving at the imperial court he was officially installed on 23 February 1304.
 However, he already died on 5 February 1305.